codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_8_the_effects_of_disabling_a_stage_of_address_translation.md

 **When the value of I is 1**: The stage 1 translation assigns the Cacheable, Inner Write-Through no Write-Allocate Read-Allocate, Outer Write-Through no Write-Allocate Read Allocate Outer Shareable attribute.

+For this stage of translation, no memory access permission checks are performed, and therefore no MMU faults can be generated for this stage of address translation.